keepgoing1995/covid-policy-tracker/documentation/index_methodology.md

 ## Index methodology changelog

+- 27 September 2021: note to state no longer updating E3, E4 and H4
 - 5 May 2021: replaced '19 indicators' with '20 indicators'
 - 15 March 2021: added H8 Protection of elderly people
 - 14 January 2021: replaced 'country' with 'country/territory'